[2026 Updated] What to Do If iPhone Passcode Changed Itself

 The problem of the iPhone passcode changed on its own can happen for various reasons, but it does depress lots of iPhone users.
 To help you get rid of the dilemma, we will present some effective methods for your reference.

-Part 1: Why is My iPhone Passcode Changed Itself?
+Why Is My iPhone Passcode Changed Itself?

 Technically speaking, it is unlikely that your iPhone passcode changed itself.
 Apple does not have access to your passcode, and they can't remotely change it.
 Still, cases where the iPhone passcode changed on its own have been widely discussed online.
 After researching common causes, we've identified three main possibilities: